Senator Linda Reynolds was sworn in as a Senator on 1 July 2014 and is proud to represent Western Australia in the Senate.

 Innovation in WA

 Research and innovation are vital to the future of Western Australia’s economy.
 Western Australia is a highly innovative and productive state which understands the importance of commercialising research and innovation as a future pillar of our economy.
-Senator Reynolds hope to help researchers and innovators share their experiences and identify what more can be done across all sectors to develop the industries of the future, which is why she helped form a Parliamentary Alliance for Research and Innovation.
+Senator Reynolds hopes to help researchers and innovators share their experiences and identify what more can be done across all sectors to develop the industries of the future, which is why she helped form a Parliamentary Alliance for Research and Innovation.

 “This initiative will help to raise national awareness and highlight the importance of research and innovation for Australia,” Senator Reynolds said.